© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cyfarthfa balance pond and leat is a scheduled monument protected by Cadw under reference GM608.
 View the official record →

-Cyfarthfa balance pond and leat is a Post Medieval industrial water management system located in Wales, forming part of the infrastructure that supported the Cyfarthfa ironworks.
+Cyfarthfa balance pond and leat is a Post Medieval industrial water management system located near Merthyr Tydfil in Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM608.

 Cyfarthfa balance pond and leat dates from the post medieval period, and is classified as a water power system.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cyfarthfa balance pond and leat is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM608.